amtam0/coronavirus-world-map/README.md

 open the link displayed

 ## to automate with Cron (crontab -e in root)
+`sudo nano /etc/crontab`
+add script.
 Ex. to update dataset evry 2 minutes :
 `*/2 * * * * cd /path/to/coronavirus-world-map/; bash script.sh`

+For this you need to save Your Github credentials in your machine
 ## References

 [Data sources] : https://www.worldometers.info/coronavirus/